Sanix-Darker/sanixdk.xyz/docs/USER_STORIES.md

 **F-12 / F-13 / F-14 - Blog enhancements**

+- Blog posts should use a slightly wider reading column than index pages so data tables have room on desktop while retaining horizontal overflow on small screens.
 - As a V, posts with `#toc-container` should receive a generated nested table of contents.
 - Code blocks should use the GitHub-dark highlight.js theme when its CDN is